 Some people seem to have nothing better to do than to loudly and publicly pass unwarranted judgements on others without invitation.
 Ignore these people.
 This will baffle and annoy them and instead empower yourself.
 Too frequently we define ourselves by other’s opinions of us.
 As a result we act out of those impressions.
 Only you have the power to choose how you feel.
 If you are having a bad day, it’s nobody’s fault but your own.
 Consequently, since you have the choice of feeling good or bad, why not choose the mental state that is more beneficial and a lot more fun?

 There is a pattern in these 5 tactics, I am not advising you to embody the conniving or collusive mean girl.
 Quite the contrary.
 I am reminding you to empower yourself by looking at the situation, removing yourself from it and then turning it on it’s head.
 Don’t stoop to their level, but raise the bar by doing it differently.
+It’s important to note that there’s a distinction between being a ‘mean girl’ and someone stopping you from doing your job correctly.

 What’s your worst experiences of an office bitch?
 Have you seen Mean Girl rise from the school-yard to the boardroom?